The 10 Best Cat Foods In 2023

 What is the best dry cat food?

 The best dry cat food is rich in animal-derived protein, low in carbohydrate content, and made from high-quality ingredients.
-Some of the best dry cat food brands include Ziwi Peak, Dr. Elsey’s cleanprotein, and Tiki Cat Born Carnivore.
+One of the best brands for dried cat food is Open Farm RawMix.

 What is the best wet cat food?

 The best wet cat food honors your cat’s needs as a carnivore.
 It’s a meat-rich product that delivers all the protein, fat, and micronutrients your cat needs without a lot of plants and starch.
-A few of our favorite brands include Smalls, Hound & Gatos, and Nulo.
+A few of our favorite brands include Smalls, RAWZ, and Nulo.

 The healthiest cat food is nutritionally complete and balanced, emphasizing meat over plants and protein over starch.
 Look for expert-formulated recipes that were made with carnivores in mind.